 Risk assessment is an evaluation of an individual's suitability for child related work.
 The OCG will conduct a risk assessment on a person's suitability to work with children when a new record is received which triggers a risk assessment.
 This may include an offence under Schedule 1 of the Act.
-In assessing applicants and holders, the following factors set out in section 15 of the Child Protection (Working With Children) Act 2012 must be considered:
+A risk assessment will also occur if a Reportable Conduct finding of a sexual offence, sexual misconduct (including grooming) or any serious physical assault of a child is made or the NSW Children's Guardian considers there are other circumstances relevant to the safety of children.
+In assessing applicants and holders, the following factors set out in section 15 of the Child Protection (Working with Children) Act 2012 must be considered: